 The Zone Leader coordinates all activities during large group times.
 Everything you need to plan and teach can be found in the Zone Leader Guide.

 Each sport has its own needs for space.
 If you have questions about whether or not your space will work please contact us and we can walk you through it.

-You need an area in which you can kick the ball.
-This can be on a field outside, in a gym, on carpet, or even on the church parking lot.
+You need an area in which you can kick a ball.
+This can be on a field outside, in a gym, on carpet, or even in the church parking lot.
 The space needed for soccer is VERY flexible.

 You should have at least one hoop for every 8 children.
 This is the only requirement.
 Basketball can be done outside or inside, based on what you have available.